ParallelMaths/parallel/pages/7-01-parallelogram.md

 > If the second digit in the age is larger than the first digit, then when
 > you reverse the digits you will have a larger number and you will not be able
 > to subtract the reversed age from the actual age.
 Hence, you cross out all
-> those numbers AB where B is bigger than A, so you have the stikeouts from Hint
+> those numbers AB where B is bigger than A, so you have the strikeouts from Hint
 > 1, plus the ones shown: 21, _~~23~~_, _25_, _27_, _~~29~~_, ~~31~~, 33, _35_,
 > _~~37~~_, _39_,…